Juanvcas/lyd-page-propose/README.md

-This is a propose project for Lineas y Diseños.
+This is a project propose for a forniture company.